Skimmeroni/Appunti/AI4ST/AI/Evolution/Background.typ

 #import "../AI_definitions.typ": *

-*Metaheuristics* are a computational framework of techniques and practices used to solve optimization problems.
-Instead of finding an exact, analytical solution in a single step, which may be impossible or computationally expensive, metaheuristics allows one to find a "sufficiently good" approximated solution through several iterations, where at each step a candidate solution is refined.
-Since metaheuristics does not prescribe a fixed set of operations, to make use of it it is crucial to properly map the problem at hand to the abstract structures provided by the metaheuristic.

-An example of metaheuristics is *evolutionary computing*, solving optimization problems constructing algorithms, called *evolutionary algorithms*, that draw inspiration from nature-driven and biological processes, in particular the Theory of Evolution.
+A particular framework for solving optimization problems that falls into the guided search category is *Metaheuristics*.
+An example of metaheuristics is *evolutionary computing*: solving optimization problems constructing algorithms, called *evolutionary algorithms*, that draw inspiration from nature-driven and biological processes, in particular the Theory of Evolution.
+The Theory explains why the living beings on Earth look as they do and where do they come from.

-The major underpinning of biological evolution is the presence in nature of a "driving force", *natural selection*: with respect to a given environment, one or more traits that can appear randomly in species may be favoured or disfavoured by natural selection.
+The major underpinning of the Theory of Evolution is the presence in nature of a "driving force", *natural selection*: with respect to a given environment, one or more traits that can appear randomly in species may be favoured or disfavoured by natural selection.
 Species with favoured traits tend to thrive and reproduce, passing the acquired traits onto their offspring, whereas species with unfavoured traits tend to die out.

 New or modified traits may be created by various processes.
-It can happen by chance in a single individual, for example from exposure to radiation or from an error in DNA duplication, but also often happens during reproduction, where the offspring inherits half set of chromosomes from each parent, therefore creating a new unique combination of traits, and during the meiosis process, when crossing over recombines homologous chromosomes.
+It can happen by chance in a single individual, for example from exposure to radiation or from an error in DNA duplication, but also often happens during reproduction, where the offspring inherits half set of chromosomes from each parent, therefore creating a new unique combination of traits, and during the *meiosis* process, when crossing over recombines homologous chromosomes.

 The improvements carried out by these modification may vary: allowing an